Marsland, Nebraska: Education

 The first school in Marsland was built in 1890.
 A new two-story school with a basement was built in 1915 of brick fabricated by a local Mr. Bell.
 Both floors had two large rooms separated by a hallway.
 The school served children in both primary and secondary grades from Marsland and the surrounding rural area.
 In 1947 the school was condemned, as the building shook whenever the wind blew.
 Thus, the second story was removed and the remaining structure renovated.
 The institution stopped offering high school classes in 1951, and the elementary school was closed in 1992, when Marsland's student body was consolidated into the Hemingford school district.
 The building still stands and is under private ownership.

+Flora

+A Russian Olive tree (Elaeagnus angustifolia) that appears on the Nebraska Champion Tree Register is located at the Hairpin River Ranch, 6.5 miles west of Marsland.